 - Bring the pot to a boil and thoroughly rinse the hominy and add to the pot.
 Let it reach a boil again, and then turn the flame down to low.
 Cover the pot with the lid and simmer for 1 hour.
 Check on the hominy every 30 minutes to give it a stir and make sure that there is plenty of water.
 (It helps to have a kettle of boiling water on-hand throughout the cooking process, so you can add more water at any point if needed. use cold water.)

 - After the first hour is up, add the feijão pedra and cranberry beans to the pot, stir and cover it again with the lid.
 Stir and check the water level every 30 minutes.
 The liquid will thicken as it cooks.

-- Once the second hour is up, remove the meat from the pan (if desired), and “shred” it by lightly pressing a fork against the meat.
-This step is optional but helps break up some of the pieces of meat, and make more room in the pan for the remaining ingredients.
-You may notice that the fat from the salt pork will become detached from the meat.
-Feel free to discard the fat.
+- Once the second hour is up, remove the meat from the pan (if desired), and shred it by lightly pressing a fork against the meat.
+Feel free to discard any fat that gets detached from the salt pork.

 - Add the meat back to the pot, stir it again and add the fava beans, yuca, and greens.
 (If the greens are too bulky add about half the greens at first, let them cook for 10 minutes and then add the rest) Let everything cook for about 45 minutes.

 - Add the chouriço, let it cook for about 20 minutes.
 At this point you want to stir and taste the cachupa.
 Add another bouillon cube if desired.
 Let everything simmer for another 10-15 minutes.